mlswg/mls-protocol/draft-ietf-mls-protocol.md

 We use the TLS presentation language {{!RFC8446}} to describe the structure of protocol messages.
-In addition to the base syntax, we add two additional features, the ability for fields to be optional and the ability for vectors to have variable-size length headers.
+In addition to the base syntax, we add two additional
+features: the ability for fields to be optional and the ability for vectors to have variable-size length headers.

 ### Optional Value